 Dan Clark Audio Aeon 2 Open

-While our HIFIMAN Sundara and HIFIMAN Susvara results are in good agreement, the AKG K371, Audeze LCD-1, Dan Clark Audio Aeon 2 Open and Mysphere 3.2 responses are markedly different in the treble (although remember that the last model has adjustable capsules, making it unlikely that the two responses were measured in equivalent alignments).
+While our HIFIMAN Sundara and HIFIMAN Susvara results are in good agreement, the AKG K371, Audeze LCD-1, Dan Clark Audio Aeon 2 Open and Mysphere 3.2 responses are markedly different in the treble (although bear in mind that the last model has adjustable capsules, making it unlikely that the two responses were measured in equivalent alignments).

 I thanked Konstantin for alerting me to this and immediately withdrew measurements for the six headphones I've listed.
 I also informed Hi-Fi News that I believed the measurements I'd supplied for these headphones to be unreliable, recommending that they be removed from/not be published on HFN's web site (advice which was not heeded in full).
 I also informed, and apologised to, all the manufacturers involved or their UK distributor.